 It has been called Seattle’s closest, most contentious legislative race.
 The bid for the 36th District, Position 2 seat, vacated by retiring Democrat Mary Lou Dickerson, who served in the position for 18 years, is a hot one.

 Party lines won’t help voters decide.
-The 36th District Democrats have endorsed Noel Frame and Gael Tarleton, both Democrats with the liberal views popular in the district, which includes Queen Anne, Ballard and Magnolia.
+The 36th District Democrats have endorsed and Gael Tarleton, both Democrats with the liberal views popular in the district, which includes Queen Anne, Ballard and Magnolia.
 For example, both have voiced support for a state income tax and say they’ll protect the environment.

 With so many apparent similarities, Gael Tarleton, who serves on the Port of Seattle Commission, and Noel Frame, Washington state director for the national political action committee Progressive Majority, agree the race comes down to who would be a better leader.